 How to read task sequence variable with PowerShell

-The Task sequence environement varaibles are easily accessible through the Microsoft.SMS.TSEnvironment ComObject .
+The Task sequence environement variables are easily accessible through the Microsoft.SMS.TSEnvironment ComObject .

 To use this com object simply use the following line in your powershell script.